 “Angie and Michael lead the most value-added workshops that I have ever attended.
 Not only do they provide pre and post review sessions, with a separate critique of participants’ work after the workshop, but their workshops are very well planned, providing a diverse and interesting selection of architecture and cityscapes; something for everybody!
 Both are very generous sharing their knowledge and helping each participant when needed, which is why I am really looking forward to attending my 4th workshop with them.”

-Workshop registrations can be canceled for a full refund up to 30 days prior to the workshop (until September 26).
-No refunds will be made after September 26, unless you can provide a replacement.
+Workshop registrations can be canceled by attendees for a full refund up to 30 days prior to the workshop (until September 25, 2019).
+No refunds will be made after September 25, unless you can provide a replacement.

 Travel to and from Chicago, accommodations, and meals are not included in the workshop fee.
-Transit costs from the hotel, between shooting locations, and back to the hotel, are included.
+Transportation costs from the hotel, between shooting locations, and back to the hotel, are included.

 The itinerary above is provided as an indication and is subject to change due to factors out of our control, or as discussed with students on location.